pektin/jam/docs/jam/comments.rst

 Comments allow the programmer to add a form of metadata to code in the form of natural language.
 They allow a programmer to add descriptions otherwise impossible to add with standard code for themselves or others.
-It is advised to use comments in order to maintain the maintainability of code without causing clutter.
+It is advised to use comments in order to keep code maintainable, avoiding any duplicate descriptions between the code and the comments.

 Multi-line comments do not exist, primarily because most modern code editing tools have shortcuts to achieve the same thing.